-How did health insurance premiums change in Louisiana for 2021?
+How are health insurance premiums changing in Louisiana for 2022?

-The approved rates were the same as the rates the insurers initially proposed, amounting to a 6.9% average increase.
-They were reviewed by the Louisiana Department of Insurance for actuarial justification and compliance with state and federal requirements.
+The rate changes amount to a weighted average increase of about 4.75% for 2022.
+The rates were reviewed by the Louisiana Department of Insurance for actuarial justification and compliance with state and federal requirements.
 But as is the case in many states, Louisiana officials don’t have the authority to reject rate increases, they can only deem them justified or unjustified.

 Average rate changes in previous years

-For perspective, here’s a look at how premiums have changes in Louisiana’s exchange since ACA-compliant plans debuted in 2014:
+For perspective, here’s a look at how premiums have changed in Louisiana’s exchange since ACA-compliant plans debuted in 2014:

 - 2015: Average increase of 12% That was according to an analysis from the Commonwealth Fund, which found, by comparison, a 0% change in premiums nationally.